walter-a-jablonowski/uis/05_bs-rpl_claude-think_2503/ai.md

 Below is the list of elements we add at least.
 IMPORTANT: Add only one at a time, it may be too much code at once.

-First: Look through the list below and start by adding some basic styles if that makes sense.
-Then add one ui element at a time and update the html sample page.
+First: Look through the list below and start by adding some basic styles first as well as the tool classes.
+Then ask me for confirmation.
+Then add one ui element at a time and update the html sample page and ask me for confirmation before each new ui element, so that can review the result first and save it to git.

 Tools